Thermal-spray

 American Welding Society, 01-May-1985, 194 pages

 An Article on Cryogenic Nitrogen Cooling for HVOF Spraying was published (2) in Issue 61 of Practical Welding Letter for September 2008.
-Click on PWL#061 to read it.

 An Article on Low Pressure Cold Spray was published (11) in Issue 67 of Practical Welding Letter for March 2009.
-Click on PWL#067 to see it.

 An Article on Shock Induced Spraying was published (11) in Issue 68 of Practical Welding Letter for April 2009.
-Click on PWL#068 to see it.

 An Article on Filler Metals for protecting Steel Structures from Corrosion was published (4) in Issue 71 of Practical Welding Letter for July 2009.
-Click on PWL#071 to see it.

-An Article on Advances in Thermal Spray was published (11)in Issue 91 of Practical Welding Letter for March 2011.
+An Article on Advances in Thermal Spray was published (11) in Issue 91 of Practical Welding Letter for March 2011.

 Click on PWL#091 to see it.